mahmoudsedek/ETL_Job_Threading/README.md

     a) ```python etl_job.py``` and it'll use the default thread value as 3 <br />
     b) ```python etl_job.py -p 2``` in this case it'll change the threads number to 2 by max <br />

-That's it, no dependencies needed or anything else, just a normal terminal and enjoy :)
+That's it, no dependencies needed or anything else, just a normal terminal and enjoy :) <br />
+but just to mention what versions/libraries that i used: <br />
+    a) Python 3.6.5 <br />
+    b) Pandas 1.1.5 <br />
+Anyway, the job was tested with different versions (Python 3.7.9 & Pandas 1.3.1) and it was working just fine.

 ### Complete example of input/output files: